“Death of General Wolfe” by Benjamin West

 In death, General Wolfe gained fame as a national hero and became an icon of the Seven Years’ War and British dominance in North America.
 This image was so popular that West made an identical painting of the same scene for George III of the United Kingdom, one year after this painting.
 In total, four other additional versions of the Death of General Wolfe were also produced by West.

-Benjamin West was a history painter at the time of the American War of Independence and the Seven Years’ War.
 He was the second president of the Royal Academy in London, and was offered a knighthood but declined it, believing that he should instead be made a peer.
+West died in London, and was buried in St Paul’s Cathedral.

 Death of General Wolfe